 You must of course take into account days when there is no usual postal delivery such as Sundays and Bank Holidays.
-If you expect something to be delivered within two days, it would not be appropriate to post it on a Saturday when the following Monday is a bank holiday.
+If you expect something to be delivered within two days, it would not be appropriate to post it on a Saturday when the following Monday is a Bank Holiday.
 Delivery in the ordinary course of post would be deemed to be on the following Tuesday.

-- e.
-Representations cannot be made anonymously - f.
+f.
 To avoid problems, you should make your representations promptly and not wait until the last moment.